-The total net State operating funding request includes \$180,000 for transit connectivity and integration, which includes estimates for the continuation of the transit transfer program (\$60,000), emergency bus bridge service with North County Transit District and the Orange County Transportation Authority (\$60,000), and Live Nation concert train service (\$60,000).
-The transit transfer proposed budget of \$60,000 will be reduced with the formal approval to use remaining 2015 Transit and Intercity Rail Capital Program (TIRCP) grant funds for the continuance of the program.
+The total net State operating funding request includes \$180,000 for transit connectivity and integration, which includes estimates for the continuation of the Transit Transfer Program (\$60,000), emergency bus bridge service with NCTD and OCTA (\$60,000), and Live Nation concert train service (\$60,000).
+The Transit Transfer Program proposed budget of \$60,000 will be reduced with the formal approval to use remaining 2015 TIRCP grant funds for the continuance of the program.